Wuzhen Theatre Festival: Introduction

 Wuzhen, located in Tongxiang, Jiaxing City, Zhejiang Province, is the hinterland of the Hangjiahu Plain and belongs to the Taihu Lake Basin.
-On May 9th, 2013, Wuzhen held the first theatre festival.
+On May 9, 2013, Wuzhen held the first theatre festival.

 Unit

 The festival is held at the Youth Theatre People's Theatre Arena.
 It is composed of artists from all over the world who love street performances and perform street performance art forms.
 It includes several major sections, such as drama workshop, drama forum, and exhibition.
-It is the dialogue channel between the creators and audiences of Wuzhen Theatre Festival.
+It is the dialogue channel between the creators and audiences of the Wuzhen Theatre Festival.
 Select world theatre plays are invited to Wuzhen to give performances at different theatres.

-Past Review
+Past review

 The first festival

-The first Wuzhen Theatre Festival was divided into three units: "Youth Theater Artists Competition", "Specially Invited Plays" and "Outdoor Carnival".
-The festival was sponsored by Stan Lai, Huang Lei, Meng Jinghui and Chen Xianghong.
+The first Wuzhen Theatre Festival was organized into three units: "Youth Theater Artists Competition", "Specially Invited Plays" and "Outdoor Carnival".
+The festival was supported by Stan Lai, Huang Lei, Meng Jinghui and Chen Xianghong.

-The Youth Theatre Artists Competition unit publicly solicited candidate plays from the drama enthusiasts and performed during the festival.
-Finally, the jury selected the top three of the Youth Competitions.
-It awarded Chen Danlu the "Best individual performance award," and awarded Baba Mom the "Best drama award."
+In the Youth Theatre Artists Competition, plays submitted by drama enthusiasts were performed, with a jury selecting the top three.
+Chen Danlu received the "Best Individual Performance Award," while "Baba Mom" won the "Best Drama Award."